-G2.B1.S1 Provide opportunities for teachers to collaborate on strategies, assessments, unit planning, Florida Standards implementation of mathematics and literacy, review and analyze data, and monitoring of individual student data.
+G2.B1.S1 Provide opportunities for teachers to collaborate on strategies, assessments, unit planning, Florida Standards implementation of literacy, review and analyze data, and monitoring of individual student data.
+4

-If we provide teacher collaboration on strategies, assessments and unit planning, Florida Standards implementation of mathematics and literacy, review and analyze data, and monitoring of individual student data, then students will increase their learning gains.
+If we provide teacher collaboration on strategies, assessments, unit planning, LLI, Florida Standards implementation of literacy, review and analyze data, and monitoring of individual student data, then students will increase their learning gains.

 Implement opportunities for teachers to collaborate on strategies, assessments, unit planning, Performance Matters Implementation, review and analysis of data, and monitoring of individual student data.
+Including inclusion teachers having supportive planning time with the teachers of varying exceptionalities.